aniketratnaparakhi/INCUBYTE_ASSESSMENT/README.md

 Then I create the hospital table using Create(),
-Then Insert Some Data Into The Table Using Insert() function After That I Create GroupBy Function For Seperating State And Create Table Using GroupBy Clause In SQL And Assign Each State to Seperate Table
+Then Insert Some Data Into The Table Using Insert() function After That I Create GroupBy Function For Seperating Country And Create Table Using GroupBy Clause In SQL And Assign Each State to Seperate Table

 # Here Some Screenshot